Leonetta Cecchi Pieraccini: 1930s

-In August 1936 she travelled to Brazil where she set up s personal exhibition of her works at the Hotel Esplanada in São Paulo.
+In August 1936, she travelled to Brazil where she set up a personal exhibition of her works at the Hotel Esplanada in São Paulo.
 She delivered two lectures in the room of the Dante Alighieri Society on paintings of the nineteenth and twentieth centuries.
 She stayed in Brazil for three months, also taking the opportunity to visit Rio de Janeiro.

-During the second half of the 1930s Pieraccini's participation in exhibitions became less frequent, partly because there were fewer appropriate opportunities.
+During the second half of the 1930s, Pieraccini's participation in exhibitions became less frequent, partly because there were fewer appropriate opportunities.
 She did, however, take part in the 1935 Rome Quadriennale, contributing two monotypes and three paintings ("Ballerina", "Giovannella", "Danzatrice in riposo").
-In February 1938 she hosted a personal exhibition at the Galleria Gianferrari in Milan, showing fifty of her paintings, a number of monotypes and many drawings.
+In February 1938, she hosted a personal exhibition at the Galleria Gianferrari in Milan, showing fifty of her paintings, a number of monotypes and many drawings.
 There were three more relatively low-key exhibitions in Rome itself.
 In 1941, with Italy at war, Pieraccini teamed up with the sculptor Timo Borlotti for a joint exhibition at the Galleria di Roma.
 After 1945 there was an exhibition at the "Galleria La Finestra" in 1950 and in the exhibition rooms of the Libreria Macchia in 1956.
 By this time, however, with the rapid post-war advance in western European art of abstractionism, Leonetta Cecchi Pieraccini could no longer identify herself as a part of the modern art establishment in Rome.
-Increasingly she had turned, instead, to writing.
+Increasingly, she had turned, instead, to writing.

 Writing

 As she slowly disengaged from participation in art exhibitions, Leonetta Pieraccini became increasingly active with her pen.
 The 1940s were a period during which several new important news magazines were launched and/or came to prominence.
 She worked as a journalist with several periodicals and newspapers, especially after the fall of fascism, including Omnibus, launched by Leo Longanesi in 1937, Oggi, L'Europeo and Il Gazzettino.
 During the Fascist years her magazine contributions frequently appeared not under her own name, but with the by-line "T.T.T.", though the focus of her journalism was on the arts, and not directly political.
 "T.T.T." was a reference to "Tètta", a diminutive which friends sometimes used in place of "Leonetta".

-Leonetta Cecchi Pieraccini's exceptional and acute powers of observation with regard to the world around her was put to good use in her written work just as it had been in her paintings.
+Leonetta Cecchi Pieraccini's exceptional and acute powers of observation with regard to the world around her were put to good use in her written work, just as they had been in her paintings.
 Three substantial volumes, published in 1952, 1960 and 1964, display those powers with stark clarity: